rphang/evilBPF/src/hide_pid/README.md

 (/proc) is hidding some stuff !
 ```

-The implementation of `hide_pid` is fairly easy to detect.
+The implementation of `hider` is fairly easy to detect.
 As we are only affecting the output of the `getdents64` syscall, we can use `getdents` to find the hidden files / directories.
 If we were to also hide the `getdents` syscall, we would have to use a different approach by checking the `dirent64` structure returned by the `getdents(64)` syscall for anomalies (which is also implemented in `finder.c`).

 >[!NOTE]
 > We can apply the same technique with symlink if malware/rootkit are filtering over the `/proc` or any other directories as they cannot resolve the symlink.